YuvalAnteby/Arkanoid/README.md

 ## Future Plans

 This project is complete, and there are currently no plans to expand its features.
 Further contributions or suggestions for improvements are welcome.

+## Credits
+- Impact Sounds: The impact sounds used in this project were sourced from "The Essential Retro Video Game Sound Effects Collection [512 sounds]" by Juhani Junkala.<br />
+All rights for these sounds remain with the original creator.<br />
+  You can find the collection [here](https://opengameart.org/content/512-sound-effects-8-bit-style)
+- biuoop-1.4.jar: The GUI library used in this project was provided by the Object-Oriented Programming (OOP) course staff at Bar-Ilan University.

 Feel free to visit my [GitHub profile](https://github.com/YuvalAnteby) for more projects and my [LinkedIn](https://www.linkedin.com/in/yuval-anteby/) for professional details.